THE WHITE RIBBON

-The eeriness of the film is the a huge component in keeping the viewer absorbed.
-Two hours of subtitles and black & white film stock could easily bore the average person, but the film had enough going for it to keep a person’s interest intact.
+The eeriness of the film is a huge component in keeping the viewer absorbed.
+Two hours of subtitles and black-and-white film stock could bore the average person, but the film had enough going for it to keep a person’s interest intact.
 The story was twistingly complex, placing the viewer in the middle of a mystery.
-Very few answers are actually given throughout the film and the ending is left ambiguous, leaving open-ended several options as to what actually occurred.
-Subtlety was a major component of the film, never appearing extravagant, yet never coming off anti-climatic.
-There was constantly a new underlying relationship or cruel twist that surfaced to keep the German town it portrayed in disarray.
+There are not many questions answered throughout the film, and the ending is left ambiguous, leaving several open-ended options as to what occurred.
+Subtlety was a significant component of the film, never appearing extravagant yet never coming off anti-climatic.
+There was always a new underlying relationship or cruel twist that surfaced to keep the German town portrayed in disarray.
 By the end, you felt as though you knew these people and that you had lived with them for years.

-The costumes of the film were spot-on and the cinematography earned its nomination, allowing one to practically see the color through the black & white, particularly the scenes of nature, where the swaying wheat or the towering trees practically popped out of the screen with brilliance.
+The film’s costumes were spot-on, and the cinematography earned its nomination, allowing one to practically see the color through the black-and-white, particularly the scenes of nature, where the swaying wheat or the towering trees nearly popped out of the screen with brilliance.